AdobeDocs/experience-platform.en/help/query-service/creating-queries/experience-event-queries.md

+---
+keywords: Experience Platform;home;popular topics
+solution: Experience Platform
+title: ExperienceEvent queries
+topic: queries
+---

-# Experience Event queries
+# ExperienceEvent queries

-In addition to standard SQL queries, Adobe Experience Platform Query Service supports writing queries using Experience Events.
-An Experience Event is an Experience Data Model (XDM) class that represents an immutable non-aggregated snapshot of the system when a user interacts with a website or service, and can therefore be used for time-domain analysis.
+In addition to standard SQL queries, Adobe Experience Platform Query Service supports writing queries using ExperienceEvents.
+An ExperienceEvent is an Experience Data Model (XDM) class that represents an immutable non-aggregated snapshot of the system when a user interacts with a website or service, and can therefore be used for time-domain analysis.
 More information about XDM and Experience Events can be found in the XDM System overview.

-By combining Query Service with Experience Events, you can effectively track behavioral trends amongst your users.
-The following document provides examples of queries involving Experience Events.
+By combining Query Service with ExperienceEvents, you can effectively track behavioral trends amongst your users.
+The following document provides examples of queries involving ExperienceEvents.

 Specifically, it provides examples of the following queries:
 - [Creating a trended report over a specific date range](#creating-a-trended-report-of-events-by-day-over-a-specific-date-range)